 The School's "Child Protection Policy" details legislative requirements (Ombudsman Act 1974, Child Protection Act 1998, Commission for Children and Young People Act 1998, Children Care and Protection Act 1987 and Amendment Act 2003 and Children and Young Persons' Protection Act 1998.
 This introduction briefly explains the procedures to be followed, with the Head of College in reporting instances of abuse to the appropriate authorities.
-Advice is given and professional development days are set aside to outline to staff the "Do's and Don'ts" when dealing with children under their care and explains how to be aware of behavioural signs of physical, verbal or sexual abuse.
+Advice is given and the first professional development day of each year is set aside to outline to staff the "Do's and Don'ts" when dealing with children under their care and explains how to be aware of behavioural signs of physical, verbal or sexual abuse.
 The procedures for dealing with, and the reporting of, these incidents are discussed at length and are set in place for staff to follow.
-One staff member has received training from the AIS in conducting investigations and is responsible for the process.
+One staff member will receive training from the AIS in conducting investigations and will be responsible for the process.
 Any allegations raised against staff are taken seriously and the school follows the process as recommended by The Association of Independent Schools and the NSW Independent Education Union: 'Protocols for Internal Investigation and Disciplinary Proceedings'.
 Any behaviour that has been found to be reportable conduct is passed on to the appropriate authorities (DOCS, Ombudsman and the Commission for Children and Young People) by the Head of Agency (Head of College).
 Information is passed on to students through Coptic Orthodox Studies, PDHPE and Pastoral Care lessons and at special assemblies.
 Parents are made aware of Child Protection issues raised through the College Newsletter or notes sent home.
-Employees are screened prior to employment through an extensive interview process, with follow up calls to previous employers and referees, and by completing a Prohibited Employment Declaration Form.
+Employees are screened via the Working with Children check prior to employment as well as through an extensive interview process, with follow up calls to previous employers and referees, and by completing a Prohibited Employment Declaration Form.